Current Research Projects

 An often-cited goal of paleoclimate research is to extend the temporal baseline of observations further back into the past, to improve model validation efforts and therefore make future projections more reliable.
 But no perfect recorder of past climates exists, meaning that we have to work with the tools available from nature.
 As part of my IRP-funded project, I am working with Helen McGregor and Steven Phipps of the Universities of Wollongong and New South Wales on quantifying the limitations of coral oxygen isotope records in reconstructing the past amplitude of ENSO.
 We have found that including the seasonal cycle in oxygen isotope variability improves the accuracy of predicting oxygen isotopic composition of corals based on instrumental data.
 The manuscript on this topic has been submitted to Paleoceanography: Stevenson et al. (2013a)

 ENSO Event Statistics and PredictabilityUsing coupled climate models, we can only run a certain number of ensemble members since the model simulations are each so expensive.
 I have developed a new statistical model for ENSO which can reproduce the gross statistical properties of coupled model output, to look at changes to the event statistics under global warming scenarios.
 I have found that although the overall strength of ENSO does not change significantly (see above), La Nina events may tend to become stronger in future climates.

-This work is under review at the Journal of Geophysical Research-Oceans.
+This work has now been accepted by the Journal of Geophysical Research-Oceans.